SharePoint/sp-dev-docs/docs/spfx/web-parts/set-up-your-development-environment.md

 >**Note:** The SharePoint Framework is currently in Preview, and is subject to change based on customer feedback.
 While we’re in preview, SharePoint Framework web parts are not supported for use in production environments.

-In order to successfully complete the tutorials, you will need to set up your Mac or PC with the right tools.
+In order to successfully complete the tutorials, you will need to setup your Mac or PC with the right tools.

-## Mac or PC
+## Mac or PC or Linux
-You can use a Mac or PC to complete the tutorials.
+You can use a Mac or PC or Linux to complete the tutorials.

 ## Install Dev Tools